Vietnam.vn - Nền tảng quảng bá Việt Nam

 Children need to be alert when participating in online activities and when searching for information on the Internet.
 (Illustration: KT)

-Do not access, use and share harmful information and content; do not participate in or imitate negative, nonsense, useless or unhealthy content on the internet.
-Be careful and responsible when sharing or providing personal information, images, or confidential information about your own or anyone else's private life on the internet.
+Do not access, use and share harmful information and content; do not participate in or imitate negative, nonsense, useless, unhealthy content on the internet.
+Be careful and responsible when sharing and providing personal information, images, and confidential information about your own or anyone else's private life on the internet.

-Do not access links or content of unknown origin, leave and report inappropriate content or behavior.
-Do not participate in group activities, attacks, impersonations, bullying, or humiliation of friends or other children.
+Do not access links or content of unknown origin.
+Please leave and report inappropriate content or behavior.
+Do not participate in gang activities, attacks, impersonations, bullying, or humiliation of friends or other children.

-When suspecting or discovering acts of child abuse, risks to children on the Internet, or harmful content for children, it is necessary to promptly and promptly report and denounce to the following addresses: National hotline for child protection (number 111); nearest police agency; network for rescue and protection of children on the Internet (VN-COP) at https://vn-cop.vn/bao-cao-xam-pham or email: [email protected] ).
+When suspecting or detecting acts of child abuse, risks to children on the internet, or harmful content for children, it is necessary to promptly and promptly report and denounce to the following addresses: National hotline for child protection (number 111); nearest police agency; network for rescue and protection of children on the internet (VN-COP) at https://vn-cop.vn/bao-cao-xam-pham or email: [email protected] ).

 Source: https://thoidai.com.vn/tre-em-hoc-cach-tu-bao-ve-minh-tren-moi-truong-mang-210171.html